 Originally from Córdoba Argentina, Pedro Giraudo moved to New York City in 1996.
 Since then he has become a highly versatile bassist, composer and arranger, performing in a wide variety of musical projects, both his own award winning Pedro Giraudo Jazz Orchestra and as a member of several prominent ensembles, ranging from tango to jazz.

 Pedro Giraudo has collaborated with Grammy award winner Pablo Ziegler, 9 time Grammy award winner Paquito D'Rivera, and Dizzy Gillespie's protégé William Cepeda, as well as 'Tango meets Jazz' guests: Branford Marsalis, Kenny Garret, Regina Carter, Nestor Torres, Miguel Zenon among many others.
-In 2014 Ruben Blades' CD "Tangos" on which he recorded bass won the Latin-Grammy Award for best Tango Album of the year.
+In 2014 Ruben Blades' CD "Tangos" on which he recorded bass won two Grammys Awards (Best Tango Album & Best Latin Pop).
 Pedro Giraudo has also been the musical director of Mariela Franganillo Company's "Tango Connection" and "Tango Recuerdo" and performed with U.S.'s most prominent tango ensembles including 'Forever Tango', Hector Del Curto's Eternal Tango, Fernando Otero's X-Tango and Daniel Binelli's 'Tango Metropolis'.
 He has participated in numerous jazz and music festivals throughout the North America, Europe, Latin America, the Caribbean and Asia, and performed in venues such as The Blue Note (Japan & USA), Birdland (Austria), London's Queen Elizabeth Hall, Jazz Festival Royale in Thailand, Kennedy Center (Washington DC), Iridium, Jazz Standard, Blue Note, Lincoln Center and Carnegie Hall (NYC).